NicolasBelissent/nicos_blog/src/content/blog/cobbles-and-beers/index.md

 ---
 title: "Cobbles and beers"
-description: "Bike trip with Finlay to Belgium"
+description: "Strong beers, bumpy roads, and good times cycling through the Flanders"
 date: "September 11 2024"
 ---

 Finlay and I never really knew each other growing up.
-Chamonix is a small place.
-I had heard of him.
+Chamonix is a small place, so naturally, I had heard of him.
 The Irish kid that came and left, was here in the summer or over Christmas but never as much as the friends of mine that lived in the valley full-time.
 It was only during COVID when I got to know him.
 He and I had both come back to our family homes to spend lockdown in the mountains.
 As the restrictions loosened, a group of friends would meet up to ride bikes up and down the valley.
 Bars were shut, the volleyball court was shut, house parties weren't allowed.
 This riding group became one of the main ways to meet up with friends to have a chat and a socially distanced coffee.

 Fin has become one of my best friends.
 We share ideas, concerns, opinions.
 Last week we went on a bike trip through Flanders.

 I've always wanted to ride in Flanders as it's a legendary cycling spot.
 Too many top riders are from there.
 The cobbles of the Paterberg and so much more.
 Finlay took the train up from Chamonix via Paris.
 I took a train from London to Dover and then hopped on the ferry to Dunkirk.
 We met up in a roadside hotel late that Friday night and set off early with tired eyes, craving espresso and pastries.
 Needless to say, Dunkirk isn't really the place for that.
 More of an 8am calvados and cigarette kind of place.
 But hey!
 We had our carbs and caffeine and set off.

 I had planned a cobble heavy 450km route linking Dunkirk, Ghent, Oudenaarde, Lille and back to Dunkirk (in case we hadn't had enough the first time round).

 The route took us along the channel, crossing into Belgium relatively quickly.
 I hadn't seen Fin in a while, so we had a bunch to catch up on.
 So much that our first pit stop came quicker than expected: Ostend.